Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in standard spheres

 It is easy to check that the only nonessential cohomogeneity one actions on spheres that satisfy one of the normality conditions are sum actions coming from representations where one of the irreducible summands has dimension $2$ or $4$.
 More precisely, the possible actions are the $\SO(k+1)\SO(n-k+1)$-action described in Subsection~\ref{subsec:highdimclifftori} with either $k$ or $n-k$ equal to $1$, together with complex and quaternionic versions.
 In short, we have the following:

-Thus, the corresponding Delaunay type hypersurfaces are diffeomorphic to products of spheres $S^1\times S^{k-1}$, $S^1\times S^{2k-1}$ and $S^3\times S^{4k-1}$ corresponding to $S^{k+1}$, $S^{2k+1}$ and $S^{4k+3}$, respectively.
+Thus, the corresponding Delaunay-type hypersurfaces are diffeomorphic to products of spheres $S^1\times S^{k-1}$, $S^1\times S^{2k-1}$ and $S^3\times S^{4k-1}$ corresponding to $S^{k+1}$, $S^{2k+1}$ and $S^{4k+3}$, respectively.
 These are diffeomorphic to previously mentioned higher dimensional version of Clifford tori in Subsection~\ref{subsec:highdimclifftori}, however the symmetry groups are different.
-In particular, this result produces Delaunay type hypersurfaces on spheres equipped with different invariant metrics, not only the round one.
+In particular, this result produces Delaunay-type hypersurfaces on spheres equipped with different invariant metrics, not only the round one.